-Oil finishes are sometimes described as just being slow-drying varnishes which is technically incorrect.
-Oils usually try on resins which dry slowly, allowing the oil to penetrate and seal the timber leaving a hard wearing choosing that almost becomes part of the wood itself.
+Oil finishes are sometimes described as just being slow-drying varnishes which is technically incorrect on many levels.
+Oils are usually based on slow drying resins, which means the oil has time to penetrate the timber before it dries.
+This in turn seals the timber, leaving a hard wearing coating that almost becomes part of the wood itself.

-Penetrating the timber helps the oil bind to the surface and ensurea a thin coat.
-It is also usually quite flexible so if the timber moves slightly they won’t crack, and this also makes it a chip resistant.
+Penetrating the timber helps the oil bind to the surface, and ensures a thin coat.
+Oils are also quite flexible so if the timber moves slightly (either whilst drying or if damaged) they won’t crack, thus making them chip resistant too.

-Oils are indeed slow drying and this makes them very easy to apply and also very forgiving; it’s difficult to go wing with an oil finish (but not impossible so don’t see that as a challenge!)
+Being slow drying makes oils very easy to apply and also very forgiving; it’s difficult to go wrong with an oil finish (but not impossible so don’t see that as a challenge!)

 Tung Oil is a pure oil, with no solvents or driers.
 This makes it quite slow drying but perfect if you want a completely natural finish.
 It dries to a tough, hard-wearing finish.

-Finishing Oil contains tung oil to make it tough also, but is modified to dry quicker, in about eight hours.
+Finishing Oil contains tung oil to make it tough , but is modified to dry quicker, in about eight hours.

 Hard Wax Oil is a clear, very tough finish and the quickest drying of our oils at around four hours.

-Lemon Oil is a clear, matt finish which will protect your work without giving it a discernable coating – but you’ll know it’s there!
+Lemon Oil is a clear, matt finish which will protect your work without giving it a discernible coating – but you’ll know it’s there!

 And Food Safe Finish is perfect for salad bowls, chopping boards, wooden spoons and the like where a safe-for-food-contact finish is essential.